General-Wau/EarthquakeTracker/README.md

 An Android application that downloads newest earthquake JSON data from the server, formats and displays it.
 OpenStreetMap is used for location shots.

-Uses Retrofit2, Jetpack Compose, Kotlin, Navigation.
+Uses Retrofit2, Jetpack Compose, Kotlin, MVVM, Navigation.

 Screentshots :